Poland 2025. EV Segment Struggles, Stays At Bottom Of EU Rankings

-Looking at specific models the Toyota Corolla was still the best seller with a 44.2% increase in year-on-year sales.
-The Toyota Yaris Cross ranked in second despite a 9.8% decrease.
+Looking at specific models, reported in the dedicated article, the Toyota Corolla was still the best seller despite a 18.5% loss in year-on-year sales.
+The Skoda Octavia ranked in 2nd despite falling 15.3%.

 Medium-Term Market Trend